gchux/cloud-run-tools/jmeter/README.md

 ## Motivation

-During development it is often useful to perform HTTP load tests on microservices to confirm different behaviors under stress.
+During development it is often useful to perform **`HTTP/1.1`** load tests on microservices to confirm different behaviors under stress.

-[Apache JMeter](https://jmeter.apache.org/) is a well known open source tool to perform flexible load testing; however, it entails creating test cases either using JMX or the JMeter UI which requires some knowledge and consumes valuable time.
+[Apache JMeter](https://jmeter.apache.org/) is a well known open source tool to perform flexible load testing; however, it entails creating complex test cases either using JMX or the JMeter UI which requires some knowledge and consumes valuable time.

-The goal of this project is to provide common load testing – parametrizable – scenarios, bundle them into a container running JMeter, and enable test execution using a simple REST API that can be invoked using simple tools as [cURL](https://curl.se/).
+The goal of this project is to provide common load testing – parametrizable – scenarios, and enable test execution via REST API endpoints
+that can be invoked using simple tools as [cURL](https://curl.se/); all of it bundled into a worker container ready to be deployed with minimal friction.

 Additionally, this project aims to provide compatibility with [Cloud Run](https://cloud.google.com/run) for both: